 In studying this chart, recognize times when you have reacted in one or more of the manners described.

 Our ability to reason gives us the opportunity to plan ahead (when not under duress) in order to insure the most appropriate behavior will be enacted effortlessly when the time comes.
 Reason must be used in advance, though, as it is unreliable in the midst of a traumatic event.

 Once triggered, default behaviors override reason.
 This is not to say that we are stuck forever with our automatic reactions.
-This I know from experience, having acquired PTSD early in life and overcome it late in life.
+This I know from experience, having acquired PTSD early in life and having largely overcome it late in life.

 2) The second explanation comes from an unnatural logic, which we learned from the outside in: